 One of the best-known copolymers is Saran which is commonly used plastic wrap.
 Saran is prepared by the polymerization of chloroethene and 1,1-dichloroethene.
 In the Saran polymer, there are four times as many 1,1-dichloroethene units as there are chloroethene units.
-Modulating the ratios of the monomers used to form a copolymer gives products with differing properties such as different flexibilities and different tensile strengths.
+Modulating the ratio of the two monomers used to form the copolymer will give products with variable properties such as different flexibilities and different tensile strengths.